 Fabric Selection & Preparation

-- Black ribbing (aka common rib knit) was employed as collar fabric in the earliest tunics.
+- Black ribbing (aka common rib knit) was employed as collar fabric in early-to-mid-Season 1.

 - Springweave, a diamond weave knit, supplanted rib knit on hero tunics* by the end of Season 1, and continued to be utilised until the end of the series.